 - Go to the

-Working with open-source could be intimidating for a beginner or a self-taught like me, who never collaborate and contribute to any of it.
+Working with open-source could be intimidating for a beginner or a self-taught like me, who never collaborates and contributes to it.

-I always thought that I could "break" somebody else's repo if I made mistake.
+I always thought I could "break" somebody else's repo if I made a mistake.

 But how it works is the owner/maintainer of the repo will review our

-And whenever we encounter some troubles, errors, or conflicts, we can always communicate it to the owner/maintainer and they will help us to walk through it.
+And whenever we encounter some troubles, errors, or conflicts, we can always communicate it to the owner/maintainer.
+They will help us walk through it.

-So it's actually not as scary as I imagine before.
+So it's actually not as scary as I imagined before.

-Through this experience, I also learned that even when we are working in our own repo, it would be good practice for us to make a habit of working on features or fixing bugs in another branch than the default branch, create our own
+Through this experience, I also learned that even when we are working in our own repo, it would be a good practice to create a new branch to work on features.

 This post is one of my TIL notes based on my experience contributing to Virtual Coffee's open-source.

-Your experience or steps that you should / would take could be different from what I had.
+Your experience or steps that you should / would take could differ from what I had.